athasv/athasv/README.md

 - 👋 Hi, I’m @athasv
-- 👀 I’m interested in problems and solutions.
-- 🌱 I’m currently learning some coding.
+- 👀 🌱 I’m currently learning some coding.
 - 💞️ I’m looking to collaborate on a nice idea.
 - 📫 How to reach me: via github probably.